sevidmusic/Roady/README.md

   need dshUnit.
 However, dshUnit can be used on it's own as a bash unit testing framework.
 If you write a lot of bash, you may find dshUnit useful.

+  Note: Documentation for dshUnit is in development, the plan is to release dshUnit
+        as a standalone tool with it's own GitHub repository.

 Make sure to at least [add dsh, and dshUI to your `$PATH`](#add-dsh-dshui-and-optionally-dshunit-to-your-path).

 If you would like to try dshUnit, add it as well.